Section Image

 From inland cottages to lakefront views

 Tall evergreens and lush greenery line the narrow, sloping streets of North Mercer.
-Private driveways branch off to either side, leading to modest cottages and ranch-style homes, as well as expansive mansions overlooking Lake Washington.
-Inland homes tend to run between $1.5 million and $3.5 million, and lakefront homes may sell between $7 million and $16 million.
-There are also a few condos along North Mercer Way.
+Private driveways lead to modest cottages and ranch-style homes, as well as to expansive mansions overlooking Lake Washington.
+Inland homes tend to run between $1.5 million and $3.5 million, while lakefront homes may sell for between $7 million and $16 million.
+There are also some condos along North Mercer Way.
 In 2024, a unit sold for just over $1 million.
 Some waterfront properties are prone to flooding, and lenders may require flood insurance.

 Mansions with incredible views sit lake side in North Mercer.